AY2425S2-CS2103T-T11-3/tp/docs/DeveloperGuide.md

     * 1a2.
 User enters updated details.
       Step 1a1-1a2 is repeated until the data entered is valid.
 Use case resumes from Step 2.

 * 3a.
-The data format (student index/staff index/external party index) is incorrent.
+The data format (student index/staff index/external party index) is incorrect.

     * 3a1.
 ResiConnect shows an error message.
     * 3a2.
 User enters updated details.